deepasarojam-2024/UC-Berkeley-ML-AI/Capstone-Project/readme.md

 and more.

-The evaluation criteria I'm considering here is Accuracy Score.
+The evaluation criteria I'm considering here is the Accuracy Score.

 - **Accuracy Score** is a metric used to evaluate the performance of a classification model.
 It measures the ratio of correctly predicted instances to the total instances in the dataset.
 In other words, it indicates how often the classifier is correct.